Leo Rosten: Early life

 Rosten was born into a Yiddish-speaking family in Łódź, Russian Empire (now in Poland), and immigrated to the United States with his family in 1911 when he was three.
 His parents were Samuel Rosten and Ida Freundlich Rosten, both trade unionists.
 They opened a knitting shop in the Greater Lawndale area of Chicago, where Rosten and his younger sister grew up among other working-class Jewish families.

 Like their neighbors, the children spoke both English and Yiddish.
 Rosten showed an interest in books and language very early and began writing stories when he was only nine.
 During the Great Depression, when he was unable to find other work, he taught English for recent immigrants at night.
 These experiences eventually became the source of his most popular works, The Education of H*Y*M*A*N K*A*P*L*A*N and The Return of H*Y*M*A*N K*A*P*L*A*N.

 Rosten studied political science, economics, and psychology at both the University of Chicago, where he obtained his doctorate in political science, and the London School of Economics.
 From this time date his life-long friendships with Milton Friedman, W. Allen Wallis and other economists who would become influential in forming American neoliberalism.
 Unlike them, Rosten did not become a member of the Mont Pèlerin Society.

+Career

-Like other University of Chicago graduates, during the war he worked in Franklin D. Roosevelt's administration, both as deputy director at the Office of War Information and as assistant to Lowell Mellett, one of Roosevelt's aides.
+Like other University of Chicago graduates, during the war he worked in Franklin D. Roosevelt's administration, in his case both as deputy director at the Office of War Information and as assistant to Lowell Mellett, one of Roosevelt's aides.
+(It was at the Department of War that he made a notable contribution to Franco-American relations: 112 Gripes About the French.)
 After the war, his connection with Allen Wallis led to his involvement with forming the Social Sciences division at the RAND Corporation.
 Although Rosten, who was already involved in Hollywood at this point, did not work full-time at RAND, he was an influential consultant on human psychology and put RAND in contact with several influential academics such as Hans Speier and Bernard Brodie.
 He also suggested that RAND contact the Ford Foundation for funding.